Factored-NeuS: Reconstructing Surfaces, Illumination, and Materials of Possibly Glossy Objects: Experiments

-\textbf{Surface reconstruction.} To validate our surface reconstruction strategy in Stage 1, we selected the Pot scene from SK3D and ablated the method the following way. ``1Vol + 1Sur'' means that we only use volume rendering and surface rendering MLPs for surface reconstruction, without decomposing material information into diffuse and specular components. ``1Vol + 2Vol'' means we use two volume reconstructions where one of them is split into diffuse and specular components.
-Just using ``2Vol'' to split diffuse and specular components will fail to reconstruct the correct surface due to inaccurate normal vectors in reflection direction computation, especially when modeling objects with complex materials or lighting effects.
-We provide the quantitative (Chamfer distance) and qualitative results of different frameworks in \tabref{tab:sur_vol_pot} and \figref{fig:sur_vol_pot}, respectively.
+\textbf{Surface reconstruction.} To validate our surface reconstruction strategy in Stage 1, we selected the Pot scene from SK3D and ablated the method the following way. ``$\Lvol$ + $\Lsur^{\uppercase\expandafter{\romannumeral1}}$'' means that we only use volume rendering and surface rendering MLPs for surface reconstruction, without decomposing material information into diffuse and specular components. ``$\Lvol$ + $\Lvol^{\uppercase\expandafter{\romannumeral2}}$'' means we use two volume reconstructions where one of them is split into diffuse and specular components.
+Just using ``$\Lvol^{\uppercase\expandafter{\romannumeral2}}$'' like Ref-NeRF to split diffuse and specular components fails to reconstruct the correct surface due to inaccurate normal vectors in the reflection direction computation.
+We provide the quantitative (Chamfer distance) and qualitative results of different frameworks in \figref{fig:sur_vol_pot}.
 It can be seen that synchronizing the volume color and the color on the surface point has a certain effect in suppressing concavities, but still cannot meet the requirements for complex glossy surfaces with strong reflections.
 Using volume rendering to decompose diffuse and specular components can result in excessive influence from non-surface points, which still causes small concavities.
-When combining these two methods, our approach can achieve reconstruction results without concavities.
+When using our loss ``$\Lvol$ ($\Lvol^{\uppercase\expandafter{\romannumeral1}}$) + $\Lsur$ ($\Lsur^{\uppercase\expandafter{\romannumeral2}}$)'' , we can achieve reconstruction results without concavities.
+More qualitative results are shown in Appx~\nolinkfigref{fig:ablation_more_res}.

+We also implement an ablation study on the concurrent work UniSDF~\citep{wang2023unisdf} (coming code), which introduces a learnable parameter to weight the volume rendering (low-reflectance) and the specular component of volume rendering.
+We compared this method with ours and found that, although both approaches effectively decompose the surface, our diffuse (low-reflectance) component aligns more closely with reality with fewer specular components.
+This indicates that our method achieves a better decomposition.